 This will be based on your:

-Most often, your snacks will be easy to digest foods that have 15 - 45 grams of carbohydrates.
+Most often, your snacks will be easy to digest foods that have 15 to 45 grams of carbohydrates.

 Snack foods that have 15 grams of carbohydrates are:

 Having diabetes does not mean that you must stop eating snacks.
-It does mean that you should know what a snack can do to your blood sugar.
-You also need to know what healthy snacks are.
-Ask you health care provider about what snacks you can eat.
-Also ask if you need to change your treatment (such as extra insulin shots) for snacks.
+It does mean that you should know what a snack does to your blood sugar.
+You also need to know what healthy snacks are so you can choose a snack that will not raise your blood sugar or make you gain weight.
+Ask your provider about what snacks you can eat.
+Also ask if you need to change your treatment (such as taking extra insulin shots) for snacks.